Donate

 As a small and independent conservation organisation, Birds Korea depends entirely on you, our members and supporters, to continue our work.

-We welcome all donations, no matter how small (or large!), either for specific projects (such as the Saemangeum Shorebird Monitoring Program), or for more general use, in building up our capacity.
+We welcome all donations, no matter how small (or large!), either for specific projects (such as development of The Blueprint), or for more general use, in building up our capacity.

 Donations can be made in person at our office, or by bank transfer, to: